Acer Chromebook Plus Spin 714 (2024) review: One of the top Chromebooks gets an AI upgrade

 (Image credit: Stevie Bonifield)

 The Acer Chromebook Plus Spin 714 is an impressive AI upgrade to the classic Spin 714.
 It combines more powerful processor options with the stylish, comfortable design of previous models.
 It’s ideal for students or professionals who mainly work through web browsing.
-The built-in AI features are useful and functional, but you’ll still get a smooth user experience even if you choose not to utilize them.
+The built-in AI features are useful and functional, but you’ll get a smooth user experience regardless of whether you choose to utilize them.

 Overall, the Acer Chromebook Plus Spin 714 is an excellent addition to the Chromebook line-up.
-Thanks to its Intel Core Ultra CPU, it’s one of the highest-performing models in the Chromebook Plus family, boasting strong benchmark and display test results.
+Thanks to its Intel Core Ultra CPU, it’s one of the highest-performing models in the Chromebook Plus family, boasting strong benchmark and display test results and a decent battery life.
 If you’re looking for a fast and affordable device for web browsing and word processing with the help of some AI tools, the Acer Chromebook Plus Spin 714 is a top contender.

 More from Laptop Mag